the-full-stack/fsdl-text-recognizer/README.md

 ## Lab 3 (60 min)

 - [10 min] They write the LSTM version
+- [10 min] They run on IAM
+- [10 min] They augment dataset to get highest performance

 - [ ] be able to answer what the CTC token is doing
 - [ ] be able to answer how loss is backprop'd through: to the first repeated char or for all of them?